Murali03M/dev-monaco-react/problems/maximum-of-three-numbers/Problem.md

 ## Maximum of Three Numbers

-Find the maximum of three given numbers.
+Write a function that takes three integers and returns the maximum of the three numbers.

+### Problem Statement

+Given three numbers, your task is to find and return the maximum number among them.

+#### Input
+- Three integers.

+#### Output
+- The largest of the three integers.

 #### Test case 1